Using the Order Tracker

 Overview

-In the print shop my friend Jerry and I opened in 1969, order tracking never left the oversized corkboard and pushpin arrangement on our shop wall.
+In the print shop my friend Jerry and I opened in 1969, order tracking never graduated beyond the oversized cork board and pushpins on our shop wall.
 Not because a computerized tracking system would have been difficult to code, but because in all those years I never felt the need for it.
 There's some information that just works better on paper than it does on a monitor.
 We, of all people, should know that.
 We make our living putting information on paper.

 Printing isn't the only industry where that's being recognized.
 The U.S. government has spent billions modernizing our air traffic control system.
-Yet when you board a plane for your next business trip, you're in the hands of ATC controllers who keep track of your airplane on strips of paper.
+Yet when you board a plane for your next business trip, you're in the hands of Air Traffic Controllers who keep track of your airplane on strips of paper.
 The reason that time-tested system is still in place is not because the FAA hasn't tried to deep-six it.
 They just haven't come up with anything better.

 How Orders are tracked

 All orders are tracked as soon as you enter them.
 Tracking stops once the job has been invoiced.
-You don't need to initiate or end the process, Morning Flight does it for you.
-In the typical print shop, not all orders have to be shepherded through the production cycle.
-By automating much of the process, small, routine jobs, while tracked, are just along for the ride.
+You don't need to initiate or terminate the process.
+That allows run-of-the-mill small jobs without a deadline to be along just for the ride.
+Most shop owners will agree that not every order needs to be shepherded through the production cycle.

 What the Buttons do